fabse-hack/esp-robot/README.md

 hcsr04.py is the library for the ultrasonic sensor, the distance is measured in centimeter.
 ***
 ## 10. ESP Robot Self-Driving Logic
 What does the ESP Robot do?
-Forward, 35cm, Stop, Back, Left or Right, Forward again
+- Version 1: Forward, >35cm Distance measuring, Stop, Back, Left or Right, Forward again
 ![Logo](Auto1.gif)
-some good links and thinkings: braitenberg-vehikel -> https://de.wikipedia.org/wiki/Braitenberg-Vehikel
+- some good links and thinkings: braitenberg-vehikel -> https://de.wikipedia.org/wiki/Braitenberg-Vehikel
+STM
 ***
 ## 11. To-Do's and planning:
 - [x] new microcontroller ESP32-S2